gdouzwt/blog/_posts/2019-10-07-ets-foundation-test-review.md

     A break statement with no label attempts to transfer control to the innermost enclosing switch, while, do, or for statement; this statement, which is called the break target, then immediately completes normally.
 If no switch, while, do, or for statement encloses the break statement, a compile-time error occurs.

     A break statement with label Identifier attempts to transfer control to the enclosing labeled statement that has the same Identifier as its label; this statement, which is called the break target, then immediately completes normally.
 In this case, the break target need not be a while, do, for, or switch statement.

     A continue statement with no label attempts to transfer control to the innermost enclosing while, do, or for statement; this statement, which is called the continue target, then immediately ends the current iteration and begins a new one.
 If no while, do, or for statement encloses the continue statement, a compile-time error occurs.

-    A continue statement with label Identifier attempts to transfer control to the enclosing labelled statement that has the same Identifier as its label; that statement, which is called the continue target, then immediately ends the current iteration and begins a new one.
+    A continue statement with label Identifier attempts to transfer control to the enclosing labeled statement that has the same Identifier as its label; that statement, which is called the continue target, then immediately ends the current iteration and begins a new one.
 The continue target must be a while, do, or for statement or a compile-time error occurs.
-If no labelled statement with Identifier as its label contains the continue statement, a compile-time error occurs.
+If no labeled statement with identifier as its label contains the continue statement, a compile-time error occurs.

     ---